I’m all for preparing for the worst, but if you’re going to prepare, remember your brain is your most valuable asset. Don’t buy dumb stuff.

 For short-term emergency food, a classic bucket from mountain house is the way to go.
 If you’re looking for something to tide you over during a power outage or other short-term emergency, a just add water kit filled with proven camping food is just what you need.
 (Check directly from mountain house, they may have a better price.)

 For long-term food storage, I think the best all-around value and utility is in the one-year survival food kit from Augason Farms.
 It is a little short on calories, but it’s real food with a high nutrition content.
 While you can upgrade to the premium kit which offers more calories and variety, many of the convenient foods added contain lots of artificial ingredients and bulking pasta.
-You’d be better off with a basic kit and supplementing with a few of your own pantry staples.
+It’s a good option if you want to buy something and not have to think about it, but economy wise you’d be better off with a basic kit and supplementing with a few of your own pantry staples.

 I’d supplement the kit with home canned goods, sprouting seeds and leaveners like baking powder.
-I’d also add something for water storage and filtration.
+I’d also add something for water storage and filtration if the kit didn’t include it, like this bulk lifestraw filter and reservoir.
+It can supply 30 people with water in a crisis, or store and filter water for a family in the long term.

 Other Survival Food Suppliers